Wondering how technology affects the brain negatively?

 When you feel your mind drifting to what to make for dinner or did your kid have a shower last night, just take a deep breath and re-focus.
 The intent is not to train your brain to be perfect.

-The intent is to recognize that by default we are imperfect, BUT that we can realize when we’re no longer present in the moment and we can re-commit and bringing our awareness back.
+The intent is to recognize that by default we are imperfect, BUT that we can realize when we’re no longer present in the moment and we can re-commit and bring our awareness back.

 Do that repeatedly if necessary but the more you do it, the less often you’ll have to do it down the road.